myarist/Interactive-Machine-Learning-Dashboard/README.md

 streamlit run apps.py
 ```

-To view the project as a deployed online web app, you can check out with [Streamlit](https://share.streamlit.io/myarist/interactive-machine-learning-dashboard/main/apps.py) or [Heroku](https://interactive-ml-dashboard.herokuapp.com/)
+To view the project as a deployed online web app, you can check out with [Heroku](https://interactive-ml-dashboard.herokuapp.com/)

 ![heroku gif](images/dashboard.gif)